View Today's Active Threads / View New Posts / Mark All Boards Read / Chit Chat Board

 Join Date: Jul 13, 2008

-Location: Seattle-The home of Niles Crane, Cafe Nervosa and KACL 780AM
+Location: The Emerald City-The home of Niles Crane, Cafe Nervosa and KACL 780AM

 I never watched Guiding Light except maybe a few episodes, but this is the best description of a soap I can think of.
 Just this sentence speaks volumes.
 I remember my mom watching DOOL wayyyyy back when Doug and Julie were the main characters and then in the 90's I became a huge fan of the same show.
 Soaps are one of the few shows that parents and children can say that they both watched once.